About IADVL

 ITAQ (IADVL Taskforce Against Quackery)

-Any doctor who practices and prescribes medicines about which he is not qualified in and not registered the council constituted by law is a mere pretender to the knowledge in that system and is a quack.
+Any doctor who practices and prescribes medicines about which he is not qualified in and not registered under the council constituted by law is a mere pretender to the knowledge in that system and is a quack.
 A Supreme Court ruling in 1996 defines anyone practising modern medicine without training in the discipline, even if they are trained in alternative systems of medicine as quacks.
 The Indian Medical Council Act of 1956 regulates practice of allopathic medicine.
 Section 15 (2)(b) requires that only those who are registered on state medical register alone can practice Allopathic medicine and secondly the prohibition is directed against every person who is not registered on any state medical register and all such person are precluded from practising allopathic medicine.

 Keywords: Dermatology, IADVL, Skin, hygiene, Leprosy, Steroid abuse, schedule-H, Quackery